CFDHubUserGuide/UserGuide/AcessToTheCluster.rst

 Figure: CFDHub hardware structure for user access.

-In order to use the computing resources you will have to log into *nodevg-0-3* or *nodevg-0-4* (depending on your :ref:`Research Group<ResearchGroups>`) to successively use the computational resources. *Please note that nodevg-0-3 is unavailable until further notice and every user should login through nodevg-0-4*
+In order to use the computing resources you will have to log into *nodevg-0-3* or *nodevg-0-4* (depending on your :ref:`Research Group<ResearchGroups>`) to successively use the computational resources. **Please note that nodevg-0-3 is unavailable until further notice and every user should login through nodevg-0-4.**

 *Remember:*